 How To Share Files Using P2P?

-Although P2P file sharing has become synonymous with illegal downloads, there are still many organisation that can benefit from using this form of file sharing.
+Peer to peer file sharing (P2P) has become synonymous with illegal downloads, but there are still many organisation that can benefit from using this form of file sharing.

 As we continue our look at file sharing this article will reveal what p2p file sharing is, but it will share the pros and cons of using the platform and allow you to understand if it is the right technology for your business.